 1. How many people will be using the broadband at any one time?

 The more devices connected to the broadband at any one time, the better the connection you will need to have.
 If you live alone and only connect one device at a time, you will not require the same type of connection as a large family who all want to connect devices to stream movies, video call with friends, online game and shop online at the same time.
-Assuming that streaming a movie on Netflix will use around 3Mb/s as standard, if 2 people in your household want to stream at the same time you would require a connection providing at least 6Mb/s.
+For example, if streaming a movie on Netflix uses around 3Mb/s as standard and 2 people in your household want to stream at the same time, you would require a connection providing at least 6Mb/s.

 2. What types of activities will you be carrying out?

 It's a good idea to consider what you intend to use the broadband connection for.
-Some activities use a large amount of data (such as online gaming and streaming High Definition movies), whereas others use much less (such as browsing news websites and streaming television in Standard Definition).
+Some activities use a large amount of data (such as online gaming), whereas others use much less (such as browsing news websites).

 Deciding between a capped or unlimited broadband package